-Housed under the Public Service Department of the State of Vermont, the VCBB is well-positioned to stay informed of and coordinate with other local, regional, and state-wide planning efforts related to telecommunications and digital equity.
-Since its establishment in 2021, the VCBB staff have sought to solidify relationships and coordination with local and regional entities.
-An important mandate of the VCBB is to support Communications Union Districts (CUDs) with their universal service and business plan development and implementation.
+Housed under the Public Service Department of the State of Vermont, the VCBB is wellpositioned to stay informed of and coordinate with other local, regional, and state-wide planning efforts related to telecommunications and digital equity.
+Since its establishment in 2021, VCBB staff have sought to solidify relationships and coordination with local and regional entities.
+An important mandate of the VCBB is to support Communications Union Districts (CUDs), including with universal service and business plan development and implementation.
 CUDs are organizations comprised of two or more towns that join together as a municipal entity to build communication infrastructure together.
+The VCBB was created to coordinate, support, and accelerate the development and implementation of universal community broadband solutions led by the CUDs.
+VCBB staff meet regularly with the Vermont Communications Union District Association as well as with individual CUDs.
 Additionally, the VCBB connects with Regional Planning Commissions for mutual information-sharing and coordination.
 Regional Planning Commissions and CUDs are represented in the VCBB's Digital Equity Core Planning Team.
 The VCBB also supports the development of the state's Ten-Year Telecommunications Plan.

 Vermont does not have federally recognized Tribal entities.
 However, the VCBB has actively prioritized outreach to its State-recognized Tribes.
+The VCBB sought input and engagement from and continues to maintain contact with members of state-recognized Abenaki Tribes.